-Other groups that have arranged repeated trips through us is the National Federation of Young Farmers, who have helped on Agriculture & Community projects that are specific to their interests in India and Ghana.
+Other groups that have arranged repeated trips through us is the National Federation of Young Farmers, who have helped on Agriculture & Community projects that are specific to their interests in countries like Ghana.
 These projects not only allowed all those involved to put their acquired skills to work in a developing country, but it also allowed many of the individuals to make friends with those that share their same aspirations who they may not have met otherwise.

 It doesn’t matter where your group or organisation’s interests lay, we can find a project and a destination that will put your skills to use and benefit both yourselves and the community in which you are working.
 Whether it’s a Building Project helping to rebuild homes and classrooms in Nepal for those with an interest in construction, or a Marine Conservation Project studying and helping to preserve the unique reef habitats in Thailand for those with an interest in protecting our coastal habitats, we’ll plan a bespoke trip suited to you.